 Facebook users recently “exiled” rapper Pitbull to one of America’s most remote areas – and they did it on the Sheets Energy Strips brand’s dime.
 Sheets, a Listerine-like dissolvable strip sold in Walmart, struck a deal with Pitbull in June.
-Pitbull agreed to appear and perform in whichever Walmart in the country had the most Facebook likes by July 15.
+Pitbull agreed to appear and perform in whichever U.S. Walmart received the most Facebook likes by July 15.

-The Kodiak Walmart ultimately won out with more than 70,000 likes and, true to Walmart’s word, served as the setting for a July 30 Pitbull concert.
+The Kodiak Walmart ultimately won out with more than 70,000 likes.
+True to Walmart’s word, the location hosted a July 30 Pitbull concert.

 It’s a good reminder of the impact a few influencers can have on social media campaigns.
-And it’s a good lesson on how to communicate via social media, especially when things don’t go as planned.
+It’s also a good lesson on how to communicate via social media, especially when things don’t go as planned.

 This could have been a major flop for Sheets Energy Strips.
 They received lots of media coverage from Mashable and Hollywood Reporter about the unexpected turn of the events in the contest.
 But the topic of conversation hasn’t been, “Look at this social media fail by Sheets Energy Strips.”
 Instead, it’s been, “Look at how Facebook users are interacting with these brands in an interesting way.”